How to Analyze Sentence Structure

 (Analysis: 'wonderful' describes the subject 'soup'.) - My brother became

-a successful lawyer
+a successful lawyer.

 (Analysis: 'a successful lawyer' renames 'My brother'.) - After the long day, the students were